 - Assistance in the recruitment and retention of qualified and dedicated primary care providers and access to the Health Workforce Connector, where you can promote your site and post job openings.

 - Opportunities to network with other NHSC-approved sites and community organizations

-- Direct access to State Primary Care Offices (PCOs) that provide assistance with increasing access to primary health care services in your community
+- Direct access to State Primary Care Offices that help to increase access to primary health care services in your community

-- Membership in a network of partners who are dedicated to providing care in communities with limited access to health care
+- Membership in a network of partners who are dedicated to providing care in underserved communities

 The NHSC offers benefits at no cost to you.